pldiiw/1ads-mp1/README.md

 ## Project Hierarchy

-All games source files can be found under the `src` directory.
+All games source files can be found in the `src` directory.
-Tests source files are under the `test` directory.
+Tests are under the `test` directory.

 ## Installation